What is the Internet of Things (IoT)?

-The Internet of Things is a medium, with a help of which machines communicate.
-The machine shares each other’s data of current status and it helps to take right decision based on data communicated.
-As the name suggest it’s the Internet of the Things (Objects/Machines) as we humans have our World Wide Web.
+The Internet of Things is a medium, with the help of which machines communicate.
+The machine shares each other’s data of current status and it helps to take the right decision based on data communicated.
+As the name suggests it’s the Internet of the Things (Objects/Machines) as we humans have our World Wide Web.

 Usage of IoT

 The Internet of Things has a huge number of applications, and the World is moving towards it.
 Right from application at Home to application in the Medical and the Engineering Industry.
 The Internet of Things Project has broadly three steps viz.
 Data Collection, Data Transfer, and Decision Making.

 - Data Collection: This step happens at the remote level with the help of sensors.
 The sensors are installed to collect real-time data.

 - Data Transfer: The collected data is then transferred using the Internet to the control system to record and regulate.

 - Decision Making: Now the control system will analyze the data and send in command if required which will trigger the actuators to take action.

 We can understand these steps with the help of an example of an overhead tank on a building.
 Sensors are installed in the overhead tank to check water levels regularly.
 Now when the water level is low, the sensor installed senses the level (Step 1- Data Collection) and sends these data to control Panel via Internet or wired connections (Step 2- Data Transfer).
 The control panel then analyses the data and then sends a signal to actuate the pump (Step 3- Decision Making), and the tank starts filling.

 When the tank is filled, the sensor sends the signal and the steps repeat which stops the pump and the process is complete.

 Application in Electrical Power Industry